stakater/Reloader/README.md

 - you may override the auto annotation with the `--auto-annotation` flag
 - you may override the configmap annotation with the `--configmap-annotation` flag
 - you may override the secret annotation with the `--secret-annotation` flag
+- you may want to prevent watching certain namespaces with the `--namespaces-to-ignore` flag
+- you may want to prevent watching certain resources with the `--resources-to-ignore` flag

 ## Deploying to Kubernetes